Information disclosure Gateways with other government departments: UK Border Agency: UK Borders Act 2007 (immigration, asylum and nationality matters)

-Section 40 UK Borders Act 2007 (UKBA07) permits HMRC to disclose information to the UK Border Agency (UKBA) for the purposes of “doing anything in connection with the exercise of immigration and nationality functions”.
+Section 40 UK Borders Act 2007 (UKBA07) permits HMRC to disclose information to the UK Border Force (UKBF) for the purposes of “doing anything in connection with the exercise of immigration and nationality functions”.

-Section 41A UK Borders Act 2007 (UKBA07) enables HMRC to disclose information to UKBA for the purposes of UKBA’s customs functions.
+Section 41A UK Borders Act 2007 (UKBA07) enables HMRC to disclose information to UKBF for the purposes of UKBF’s customs functions.

 If the purpose of the disclosure relates to a criminal matter and cannot be made under s40 or s41 UKBA07, the gateway provided by the Anti-Terrorism, Crime and Security Act 2001 (ATCSA) may be relevant.
 Please see IDG55130 for more details.